Lt. Colonel Dalaine M. Brady, Bureau Chief1201 Reisterstown RoadPikesville, Maryland 21208-3899 firstname.lastname@example.org

 The Support Services Bureau is divided into four Commands: Technology and Information Management, Personnel, Logistics, and Aviation.
 It provides materials and services to the Department of State Police and manages the Department's information technology and communications systems that support law enforcement across the State.

-The Technology and Information Management Command is comprised of six divisions: Central Records, Licensing, Electronic Services, Information Technology, Police Communications, and Administrative Operations.
+The Technology and Information Management Command is comprised of four divisions: Central Records, Electronic Services, Information Technology, and Police Communications.
 Also encompassed is the IT Project Management Office (PMO) which manages development and implementation of the Department's major IT projects, such as Licensing Automation and 700 MHz Radio.
-The Command administers collection and reporting of crime and traffic data; conducts investigations concerning the sale, transfer and registration of regulated handguns; certifies firearm Dealers and safety instructors across the State; installs and maintains the electronic communication systems used by all Troopers; implements and supports the enterprise level State information technology systems used by the Department and citizenry; acts as Statewide NCIC oversight; oversees communication systems training, and provides hardware and software contract support for all IT procurements.
+The Command administers collection and reporting of crime and traffic data; installs and maintains the electronic communication systems used by all Troopers; implements and supports the enterprise level State information technology systems used by the Department and citizenry; acts as Statewide NCIC oversight; and oversees communication systems training.

 The Personnel Command coordinates the wide range of personnel services needed to support the operational elements of the Maryland State Police.
 These services include recruitment, selection, and retention of sworn and civilian personnel, administration of human resources, management of the sworn promotional process, training and development of sworn and civilian personnel, the administration of disciplinary procedures and grievances for sworn and civilian personnel and administrative hearings.

 1201 Reisterstown RoadPikesville, Maryland 21208-3899Major Scott E. Keyser, Commander (410) 653-4212 firstname.lastname@example.org